 We've moved from being one of the worst performing forces for victim satisfaction to one of the top forces in England & Wales.
-This is a direct result of listening to people who've experienced crime, placing victims at the heart of all we do.
-We've changed the way we record crime to reflect this and we'll be delivering further improvements to services for victims.
+This is a direct result of listening to people who've experienced crime, placing victims at the heart of all we do, and have changed the way we record crime to reflect this.
+We have also launched a new service to better support the needs of victims.